particle-iot/docs/src/content/support/support-and-fulfillment/shipping.md

 We work hard to lower the shipping rates you see.
 If they are higher than you expected though, there are some things you can do:
 - Consolidate shipments.
 It costs the same to ship 1 and 5 Photons.
-- Use a slower shipping method
+- Use a slower shipping method.
-- Use one of our [international distributors](https://www.particle.io/distributors)
+- Use one of our [distributors](https://www.particle.io/distributors).

 All shipping prices include a handling fee.